KacperKartus/STARsim/README.md

 ###Examples:
 * To run five simulations in one of the set-ups used in my Master Thesis, run (from project root directory):
     ```
-    python STARsim/STARsim_starter.py -T 01:30:00 -D data_c -N 5 -V 2,4 -s stats -i initial.csv
+    python STARsim/STARsim_starter.py -T 01:30:00 -D data_c -N 5 -v 2,4 -s stats -i initial.csv
   ```
  * To  run five simulations with random initial conditions
     ```
-    python STARsim/STARsim_starter.py -T 01:30:00 -D data_c -N 5 -V 2 -n 5 -s stats
+    python STARsim/STARsim_starter.py -T 01:30:00 -D data_c -N 5 -v 2 -n 5 -s stats
      ```
-Thes statistics form the runs will be saved to a file stats.pickle in the wd.
+These statistics from the runs will be saved to a file stats.pickle in the wd.
-THE VISUALISING PART TAKES A WHILE, SO WHEN TERMINAL STOPS PRINTING GIVE IT A MINUTE!
+THE VISUALISING PART TAKES A WHILE, SO WHEN TERMINAL STOPS PRINTING, GIVE IT A MINUTE!
 ## Help

-For info on arguments run:
+For info on arguments, run:
 ```
   python STARsim/STARsim_starter.py -h
 ```